pranavgawande10/devTinder-web/README.md

 # 🚀 DevTinder — Where Code Meets Its Match (Frontend)

+> ⚠️ **Looking for the Backend?** This repository contains the React.js Frontend UI.
+The Node.js Backend API that powers this application can be found here: [👉 DevTinder Backend Repository](https://github.com/pranavgawande10/devTinder)

 Welcome to the frontend repository for **DevTinder**!
-This repository houses the highly responsive, interactive React application that serves as the user-facing side of the platform.
+This is a highly responsive, interactive React application that serves as the user-facing side of the platform, enabling developers to discover, connect, and collaborate seamlessly.

 ## 🛠️ Tech Stack